-1-MANDATE
+1. MANDATE

-The Audit and Risk Management Committee ("Committee") is established by and among the Board of Directors ("Board") of Fiera Capital Corporation (the "Company") for the primary purpose of assisting the Board in fulfilling its key oversight responsibilities regarding:
+The Audit and Risk Management Committee ("Committee") of Fiera Capital Corporation ("Company") is established by and among the Board of Directors of the Company ("Board") for the primary purpose of assisting the Board in fulfilling its key oversight responsibilities regarding:

-- > The integrity of the Company's consolidated financial statements and related information. - > The adequacy and effectiveness of the Company's system of disclosure controls and procedures ("DC&P") as well as systems of internal controls. - > The evaluation of the Company's external auditor ("external auditor") including its qualifications, independence, compensation and performance for recommendation of appointment at the Annual General Meeting of Shareholders ("Shareholders' Meeting"). - > The appropriateness of the Company's Enterprise risk management process and policies. - > The Company's compliance with legal and regulatory requirements as well as with its ethical standards. - > Any additional or special assignments or any functions as requested or delegated to it from time to time by the Board. - > The Committee shall inform and report periodically to the Board about its activities, issues and related recommendations.
+- > The integrity of the Company's consolidated financial statements and related information. - > The adequacy and effectiveness of the Company's system of disclosure controls and procedures ("DC&P") as well as systems of internal controls. - > The evaluation of the Company's external auditor ("External Auditor") including its qualifications, independence, compensation and performance for recommendation of appointment at the Company's Annual General Meeting of Shareholders ("Shareholders' Meeting"). - > The appropriateness of the Company's Enterprise Risk Management ("ERM") process and policies. - > The Company's compliance with legal and regulatory requirements as well as with its ethical standards. - > Any additional or special assignments or any functions as requested or delegated to it from time to time by the Board.

+The Committee shall inform and report periodically to the Board about its activities, issues and related recommendations.

-The Committee shall provide for open communication among the external auditor, executive and senior management of the Company ("Management"), and the Board.
+The Committee shall provide for open communication among the External Auditor, executive and senior management ("Management"), and the Board.